Close

 Most often, the fear of fictional creatures appears in children aged three years and older.
 During this time, the child begins to feel themselves as an individual who is separate from their parents and is looking for their own explanations for everything that happens around them.

-All young children have phasmophobia.
-They have a rich imagination and an insufficient understanding of the world, which makes them easily suggestible and enables them to have a low degree of critical thinking.
+All young children have phasmophobia and/or teraphobia.
+They have vivid imaginations and an insufficient understanding of the world, which makes them easily suggestible and enables them to have a low degree of critical thinking.

 With an increased understanding of the world around the child, most fears gradually disappear.
 However, some of them may not only stay there but also become stronger and develop into serious adult phobias.